joostkremers/criticmarkup-emacs/README.md

 - Comment {>> <<}
 - Highlight {== ==}{>> <<}

 Activating `cm-mode` provides key bindings to insert these markup tags and thus mark one's changes to the text.
-The provided key bindingsare:
+The provided key bindings are:

 - `C-c * a`: add text
 - `C-c * d`: delete text